 Our lab has funded openings for students and postdocs of all levels – undergraduate, graduate (M.Sc. and PhD), junior or senior postdocs, with a background in biology, physics, engineering, or chemistry, who are interested to work on the physical biology of bacterial cell shape and growth.

-Our lab is supervising undergraduate and graduate students enrolled in the Departments of Microbiology, Infection and Immunity, and from the Department of Physics.
+Our lab is supervising students enrolled (or considering to be enrolled) in the Departments of Microbiology, Infection and Immunity, the Department of Physics, and the Institut de génie biomédical.

 - Internships for Undergraduate Students in Physics or Biology